 Several IHE Profiles for Document Sharing rely on coded values provided in the metadata when documents are submitted and searched.
 IHE defines the structure of the document metadata as well as coded values for some metadata attributes; however, allowable values for many of the coded values are defined by the Affinity Domain that will deploy and support the document sharing systems.

-For testing of Document Sharing profiles at IHE North America and Europe Connectathons, the set of allowable code values is controlled and documented by IHE Technical Project Managers and Bill Majurski of NIST (see history section below if you are interested).
+For testing of Document Sharing profiles at IHE North America and Europe Connectathons, the set of allowable code values is controlled and documented by IHE Technical Project Managers andin the NIST XDS Toolkit.

-This page describes where to find the set of allowable codes for Connectathon testing and how those codes are managed.
+This page describes where to find the set of allowable codes for IHE Connectathon testing.

-For IHE NA and EU Connectathons, allowable codes for Document Sharing metadata are distributed in advance:
+For IHE NA and EU Connectathons in 2021, allowable codes for Document Sharing metadata are distributed here:

-These codes are also available in two other formats, but values of codes in these formats may not exactly match those in codes.xml.
-See comments on Change Management below.
+These codes are also available in other formats, but values of codes in these formats may not exactly match those in codes.xml above:

 - SVS format - The Gazelle SVS Simulator tool hosts many value sets, including codes for metadata attributes.

 Connectathon Metadata Value Sets: Details on Specific Metadata Attributes